brijs/udacity-self-driving-project-1/README.md

 ![Random Images](screenshots/EDA_1.PNG)
 Figure 1: Random Images from dataset

 Vehicle boxes were in a variety of sizes depending on the vehicle itself(large trucks vs small cars) as well as the proximity of the vehicle.
-In order to inform the choise of aspect ratios to use for initializing anchor boxes, I generated a **distribution (histogram)** of aspect ratios across a random sample of the data.
+In order to inform the choice of aspect ratios to use for initializing anchor boxes, I generated a **distribution (histogram)** of **aspect ratios** across a random sample of the data.

 ![Aspect Ratios Histogram](screenshots/aspect_ratio_histogram.jpg)
 Figure 2: Aspect Ratios Distribution